 Buffalo Bayou Park — Houston, TX

-Good to know: trails, nature play area, gardens, lost lake, picnic areas, nature observation, biking paths.
+Good to know: trails, nature play area, gardens, lost lake, picnic areas, nature observation.

 Parent tip: The nature play area is best for ages 2–10.
 Bring bug spray in the evenings near the bayou edge.